 Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following Section 504 Coordinator: Jill Brodersen at 402-336-1544 (phone number), jillbrodersen@oneillschools.org (e-mail address) or in person at school.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Nate Larsen at 402-336-1544 (phone number), natelarsen@oneillschools.org (e-mail address), 540 E Hynes (mailing address) or in person at school.
-Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the building principal, Jim York at 402-336-1400 (phone number), jimyork@oneillschools.org (e-mail address) or in person at school.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Nate Larsen at 402-336-1544 (phone number), natelarsen@oneillschools.org

+(e-mail address), 540 E Hynes (mailing address) or in person at school.
+Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact the appropriate building principal at school.
 Students may report discrimination or harassment to any staff member who will then forward it on to the appropriate coordinator or administrator.
 The staff member will follow school district policies to respond to the report.